Show me you are God,

 Further Westward you must go, but do not wander far

-Past rolling hills of poppies, crimson at the stem
+Past rolling hills of roses, crimson at the stem

 You will find a stable bare, in little Bethlehem